 on any link and choose from the context menu.

 What does Private Browsing not save?

-- Visited pages: No pages will be added to the list of sites in the History menu, the Library window's history list, or the Awesome Bar address list.
+- Visited pages: Pages will not be added to the list of sites in the History menu, the Library window's history list, nor in the address bar drop-down list.

-- Form and Search Bar entries: Nothing you enter into text boxes on web pages or the Search bar will be saved for Form autocomplete.
+- Form and Search Bar entries: Nothing you enter into text boxes on web pages nor the Search bar will be saved for Form autocomplete.

-- Download List entries: No files you download will be listed in the Downloads Window after you turn off Private Browsing.
+- Download List entries: Files you download will not be listed in the Downloads Window after you turn off Private Browsing.

 - Cookies: Cookies store information about websites you visit such as site preferences, login status, and data used by plugins like Adobe Flash.
 Cookies can also be used by third parties to track you across websites.
-For more info about tracking, see How do I turn on the Do Not Track feature?.
+See How do I turn on the Do Not Track feature? for more information about tracking.
 Cookies set in private windows are held temporarily in memory, separate from regular window cookies, and discarded at the end of your private session (after the last private window is closed).

-- Cached Web Content and Offline Web Content and User Data: No temporary Internet files (cached files) or files that websites save for offline use will be saved.
+- Cached Web Content and Offline Web Content and User Data: Temporary Internet files (cached files) and files that websites save for offline use will not be saved.